1975–76 Spirits of St. Louis season: Legacy and Aftermath

-ABA dispersal draft
+ABA Dispersal Draft

 The ABA–NBA merger terms included the St. Louis (and Kentucky) players being put into a special dispersal draft.
 Marvin Barnes went to the Detroit Pistons for $500,000, Moses Malone went to the Portland Trail Blazers for $300,000, Ron Boone went to the Kansas City Kings for $250,000, Randy Denton went to the New York Knicks for $50,000 and Mike Barr also went to the Kansas City, for $15,000.

-The folding of the Spirits franchise dissolved a very talented basketball team, one that likely would have competed very successfully in the NBA.
-Twelve players from the final two Spirits of St. Louis rosters (1974–76) played in the NBA during the 1976–77 season and beyond: Maurice Lucas, Ron Boone, Marvin Barnes, Caldwell Jones, Lonnie Shelton, Steve Green, Gus Gerard, Moses Malone Don Adams, Don Chaney, M. L. Carr and Freddie Lewis, with nine players that they had (including one where they held draft rights to a player drafted by the Memphis Sounds turned Baltimore Claws franchise at the time) being starters for NBA teams that season.
-However, the deal cut by the Silna brothers and the incredible amount of revenue it has produced over the years has itself become legendary by comparison.
+The folding of the Spirits franchise dissolved a basketball team, whose former players had notable NBA careers.
+Twelve players from the final two Spirits of St. Louis rosters (1974–76) played in the NBA during the 1976–77 season or later, with nine of them becoming starters on NBA teams that season.
+The deal secured by the Silna brothers later became notable for its financial impact.